Home » London » Harry Potter Studio Tour tickets

 Costumes at the studio

-Of all the costumes on display at the Harry Potter Studio Tour Warner Bros, four get the most attention – the Quidditch uniform, the clothes worn by the gang in the final scene 19 years later, the Yule Ball costume, and Beauxbatons uniform.
+Of all the costumes on display at the Harry Potter Studio Tour Warner Bros, four get the most attention – the Quidditch uniform, the clothes worn by the gang in the final scene 19 years later, the Yule Ball costume, and the Beauxbatons uniform.

 Special & Visual Effects

-Most Harry Potter fans mistake the Chamber of Secrets door for a Visual Effect, and on tour, you will see why it is not.
+Most Harry Potter fans mistake the Chamber of Secrets door for a visual effect, and on tour, you will see why it is not.

 Remember seeing branches that would ‘whomp’ Mr. Weasley’s flying car?

-Well, during your tour, you will see how the team created this Whomping Willow special effect.
+During your tour, you will see how the team created this Whomping Willow special effect.

-Green Screen: Don’t pass up the chance to participate in our green screen experience and fly a broomstick over London as the actors did during shooting.
+Green Screen: Don’t pass up the chance to participate in our green screen experience and fly a broomstick over London as the actors did during the shooting.

 Creature Effects